 If you fail to file your Statement of Intention on time, then you will lose the automatic stay with regard to all of your secured property, although the automatic stay will still be in effect against unsecured creditors.

-The stay ends when either you receive a discharge or your case is dismissed.
-If your case is dismissed, then your creditors can commence actions against you to collect their debt.
-If you do get a discharge, then most of your prepetition debts will have been discharged; hence, your former creditors no longer have viable claims and the stay is not needed.
+The stay ends when either you receive a discharge or your case is dismissed or the case is otherwise closed. §362(c) If your case is dismissed or closed without a discharge, then your creditors can commence actions against you to collect their debt.
+If you do get a discharge, then most of your prepetition debts will have been discharged and creditors are forever barred from attempting to collect the debt.
+Hence, your former creditors no longer have viable claims, so the stay is not needed.